2026 Maryland Senate election: District 41

 The 41st district encompasses communities in west Baltimore, including Wyndhurst, Yale Heights, and Edmondson.
 Two-term Democratic incumbent Jill P. Carter won re-election to the seat with 98.2 percent of the vote in 2022, but resigned in January 2025 after being nominated by Governor Wes Moore to the Maryland State Board of Contract Appeals.
-State delegate Dalya Attar was appointed to Carter's seat by Governor Wes Moore later that month.
+State delegate Dalya Attar was appointed to Carter's seat by Moore later that month.

+The Democratic primary attracted significant media attention after Attar was indicted on federal extortion charges in October 2025.
+In June 2026, Attar sought permission to use confidential evidence from the ongoing federal case against her in her primary campaign, which was rejected by U.S. District Court Judge Stephanie A. Gallagher.